 Why is reading important to language acquisition?
 According to Krashen:

-“Our reading ability, our ability to write in an acceptable writing style, our spelling ability, vocabulary knowledge, and our ability to handle complex syntax is the result of reading.”
+I always say that reading is where the magic happens in language acquisition!“Our reading ability, our ability to write in an acceptable writing style, our spelling ability, vocabulary knowledge, and our ability to handle complex syntax is the result of reading.”

 As Carol Gaab states, "The brain CRAVES novelty," so for one story, I may do 2-3 different activities for prereading, while I may do 5-6 different post-reading activties.
 For the next story, I will do completely different set of prereading and postreading activities in order to preserve novelty.